 The Saluki Connect roster is considered the official roster by the Competitive Sports Office and the Office of Student Engagement.
 Prior to officially practicing or competing each year, official members will complete the sport club participation form.
-Clubs can expect random roster checks for accuracy and completion of the sport club participation form.
+On-campus clubs can expect roster checks for accuracy.
 The Competitive Sports Supervisor has the authority to stop that member from practicing or competing if the waiver has not been completed, and/or the member cannot be identified.